-The goal posts for successful personalization have been moved for all marketers today.
+The goal posts for successful web personalization have been moved for all marketers today.

 More broadly, the rules of the personalized marketing “game” — especially those pertaining to privacy — have changed for just about every digital marketing professional worldwide.

-A trio of McKinsey partners who conducted a survey on consumer data and personalization described how the new landscape offers equal parts opportunity and risk for brands today:
+A trio of McKinsey partners conducted a survey on consumer data and personalization described how the new landscape offers opportunity and risk for brands today:

 “User data provides companies with rich opportunities for creating personalized experiences and tailoring services to customer needs.
 At the same time, recent high-profile abuses of consumer data have raised concerns over how companies can strike the right balance between personalization and privacy.”